greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 ## <a id="topic833971717"></a>CPU Limits

-You configure the share of CPU resources to reserve for a resource group on a segment host by assigning specific CPU core\(s\) to the group, or by identifying the percentage of segment CPU resources to allocate to the group.
+You configure the share of CPU resources to reserve for a resource group on the coordinator and segment hosts by assigning specific CPU core\(s\) to the group, or by identifying the percentage of segment CPU resources to allocate to the group.
 Greenplum Database uses the `CPUSET` and `CPU_RATE_LIMIT` resource group limits to identify the CPU resource allocation mode.
 You must specify only one of these limits when you configure a resource group.

 You may employ both modes of CPU resource allocation simultaneously in your Greenplum Database cluster.
 You may also change the CPU resource allocation mode for a resource group at runtime.

-The [gp\_resource\_group\_cpu\_limit](../ref_guide/config_params/guc-list.html) server configuration parameter identifies the maximum percentage of system CPU resources to allocate to resource groups on each Greenplum Database segment host.
-This limit governs the maximum CPU usage of all resource groups on a segment host regardless of the CPU allocation mode configured for the group.
+The [gp\_resource\_group\_cpu\_limit](../ref_guide/config_params/guc-list.html) server configuration parameter identifies the maximum percentage of system CPU resources to allocate to resource groups on each Greenplum Database host.
+This limit governs the maximum CPU usage of all resource groups on the coordinator or on a segment host regardless of the CPU allocation mode configured for the group.
 The remaining unreserved CPU resources are used for the OS kernel and the Greenplum Database auxiliary daemon processes.
 The default `gp_resource_group_cpu_limit` value is .9 \(90%\).

 **Note:** The default `gp_resource_group_cpu_limit` value may not leave sufficient CPU resources if you are running other workloads on your Greenplum Database cluster nodes, so be sure to adjust this server configuration parameter accordingly.